Updated June 18, 2026

 Fluid, Coherence X and Unite create standalone apps for websites.
 They wrap a browser engine and turn a URL into its own Mac app, usually with its own cookie storage and settings.
 This is ideal for running web apps like Slack, Notion or Gmail in separate windows with their own icons.

-Parall works at a different level.
-It does not create browser wrappers for websites.
-Instead, Parall creates shortcuts that launch additional native macOS app instances from the real app bundle that is already installed on your Mac.
-Each shortcut can have its own data folder, environment variables, command line arguments, Dock icon and optional tray icon.
+Parall usually works at a different level.
+It creates shortcuts that launch additional native macOS app instances from the real app bundle already installed on your Mac.
+Each shortcut can have its own data folder, environment variables, command-line arguments, Dock icon and optional menu bar icon.

 Are all apps supported by Parall?

-Not every macOS app allows multiple parallel instances.
-Some enforce a single-instance policy.
+Not every macOS app allows multiple instances.
+Some enforce a single-instance policy, ignore external launch configuration, or store data in a way that cannot be separated safely.

 Advanced and Technical Questions